NETWAYS/foreman-training/provisioning/02_configuration.md

 ### Change the Installation media "CentOS Stream" to the local repo (if provided)

-Navigate to "Hosts > Installation media", select the entry "CentOS Stream", change the "Path" to the URL the trainer provided.
+Navigate to "Hosts > Provisioning Setup > Installation media", select the entry "CentOS Stream", change the "Path" to the URL the trainer provided.

 ### Associate the installation media "CentOS Stream", verify the selected templates and set boolean parameter "enable-official-puppet7-repo" to "true"

-Navigate to "Hosts > Operating systems" and search the entry "CentOS Stream 8".
+Navigate to "Hosts > Provisioning Setup > Operating systems" and search the entry "CentOS Stream 8".
 Click it and in the dialog on the "Partition table" tab you can verify that "Kickstart default" is selected.
 On the tab "Installation media" select "CentOS Stream" (which is the one for CentOS Stream 8).
 On the "Templates" tab you can verify that "Kickstart default" is selected as
 Provisioning template and "Kickstart default PXELinux" is the PXELinux template.
 These will be used in the next exercise, but there are more